morrowwolf/Barony13/.github/CONSTITUTION.md

 ### Freelancers
-Freelancers are people who have somehow contributed or shown a desire to contribute *something* to the repository.
-They may participate in staff meetings if they want, and have greater say in how the server is operated than the regular player.
+Freelancers are people who have shown to have some sort of apt for spriting, mapping, or coding.
+They are acknowledged as having knowledge via a rank on discord, gain full access to #dev-coders, and can view the discussions in #dev-developers chat.
+From this pool people can be selected to join in on meetings and give input.